USMAN-FAIZYAB-KHAN/Digit-Recognition/README.md

 # 🖋️ **Digit Recognition System**

-Welcome to the **Digit Recognition System**, a Django-based web application designed to recognize handwritten digits.
-This application uses a custom-trained neural network model to accurately predict digits drawn by the user on an interactive canvas.
+Welcome to the Digit Recognition System, a Django-based web application crafted to recognize handwritten digits with precision and efficiency.
+This innovative application bridges the gap between machine learning and user interactivity, allowing seamless digit recognition through a custom neural network model integrated into an interactive web interface.

 ---